doda2025-team8/operation/ACTIVITY.md

 - Horia \
   https://github.com/doda2025-team8/operation/pull/52
   This week I analysed a short coming into the current release process and proposed an extension.
 The extension proposed is a vulnerability scanning for all docker images built, before pushing them to the registry, and also blocking kubernetes from running unscanned images.

+### Week Q2.6 (15 Dec+)

+-Yanzhi \

+  This week, focused on processing the feedbacks for A1 and A2, adjusted readme for model-service repository, fixed some vagrant setup for operation repository, removing unneccessary commands and optimize.